laurakcleve/terrain-blog/content/blog/cave-tile-system/index.md

 ![piles-of-tiles](piles-of-tiles.jpg)

-## Final lessons:

-1. If you're going to make a tile set for a particular dungeon, start making the pieces that are at the end of the dungeon and work your way backwards.
-Then if you fall behind, you won't have to go back to grid paper or something after having had the luxury of awesome custom made tiles and you can look cool all the way to the end.
+## Some extra lessons and tips:

+1. If you're making a set for a dungeon that you'll be on a timeline for, make sure you allot enough time for making all the tiles you'll need.
+Calculate the time it takes to make a batch, if you're going that route, and how much time it will take you overall.
+And then add some more, because it will always take longer than you think.
 2. Make your tiles in one batch, if you can.
 It's amazingly hard to go back and match colors and techniques.
 If you do have to go in batches, document your process very thoroughly.
 Don't believe yourself when you say you're sure you'll remember how you did it the first time.
 3. When you decide on your paint colors, stock up.
 There's no telling when they're going to disappear off the shelves, and trying to replicate a color is a real pain.
 4. Finish up with a couple of coats of a matte or satin polyurethane spray.
 This is something I only got around to doing on the first batch we made.
 When you stack these boys and leave them for a while, they're likely to stick together in places.
 I had some sticking going on even weeks after they were finished.

 This was an enormous and overly ambitious endeavor, and making a set like this is probably more time and effort than most people are going to want to put in.
-If you're looking for something that's going to take less time and that you can mass produce more easily, I'd take a look at the [cave tiles from Black Magic Craft](https://www.youtube.com/watch?v=wNL4Y06-8JE).
+If you're looking for something that's going to take less time and that you can mass produce more easily, I'd take a look at the <a href="https://www.youtube.com/watch?v=wNL4Y06-8JE" target="_blank" rel="noopener noreferrer">cave tiles from Black Magic Craft</a>.
 We took some inspiration from his process, but we wanted to take it a few steps further when it came to the design, the shapes, the natural look of the textures and colors, etc. and I think the amount of work it took was worth it, and we have caves for the rest of our lives.

+_Here's another bonus shot of a multi-level part of the dungeon.
+We used some of the rectangular tiles to improvise some walls and stairs, because we didn't have time to make any._
 ![alternate-final-setup](alternate-final-setup.jpg)